Skip to Main Content

 How to search PsycINFO

-PsycINFO doesn't search like Google, and this can be off-putting to most people who are used plugging in a few keywords 'a la Google' and finding results.
+PsycINFO doesn't search like Google.
 To use this database, you need to first learn more about search strategies.
 Once you know more about search strategies, and setting up searches, you can successfully search this database.

 This page will walk you through some basics you need to know.